 Am I totally silly for digging in my heels for a bunch of rock?
 Totally!
 Is it stupid that I didn’t do the research beforehand?
 Yes.
 But was it worth it?
 Yep, I’m not going to lie, it was.
 Although I’d have preferred none of this headache, I’m glad I didn’t back down because I would have been so miserable losing so many feet of property because the water was high the day the work was done.

 Here’s Where the Rock Was Pulled Back to:

 The stone shore erosion structure looks so good and the large rocks are doing a great job of containing our once-eroding shore.
 With the shore restored, we were motivated to tear down the second, janky dock and next spring we’ll do something to make the remaining dock look better.
 The leaning flag pole and yard light (which crowded into every sunset photo I tried to take!) were also removed.
 Here it was before:

 And now that’s gone!

 The lawn looked a little tore up from the shore up, lol, so we laid some sod and grass seed, which are starting to take.
 9/10 geese agree the new sod is delicious.
 We still need to find a better way to permanently keep them off our property, but that’s a battle for next year!

 With all of the drama, I never ended up getting Adirondack chairs so next summer I want to spruce up the fire pit area, paint some chairs aqua, and restore the dock into a little deck area.
 But we made major progress this year!

 In the end, apparently it was a neighbor who called the MNR in retaliation because I didn’t wave hello to her.
-I really believe that the world is peopled by children masquerading as adults.
-I’m no exception.
+I don’t know for sure, though, but I really believe that the world is peopled by children masquerading as adults.
+(I’m no exception).